CAPPA Visiting Scholar Program

-The deadline for all application materials is April 1, regardless of whether the candidate is applying for a semester or entire academic year.
-Once all the application materials for a Visiting Scholar position are received by the Associate Dean, they then are forwarded to the corresponding program for review by its faculty members
+Once all the application materials for a Visiting Scholar position are received by the Associate Dean, they then are forwarded to the corresponding academic program for review by its faculty members

 Depending on country of origin, foreign individuals seeking affiliation as a Visiting Scholar may need to apply for an appropriate visa.
 The application process for a visa takes 12-16 weeks.
 We strongly encourage individuals to apply early.
 For additional information, please visit the University of Texas at Arlington J-1 Scholar page.
 Please note that a successful background check result must be received by the college prior to initiating the visa process.

 Visiting Scholars do not receive a stipend for their appointment, and should be prepared to be self-funded.
 An appointment as a Visiting Scholar does not imply tenure or continuation at the university.
 Due to space limitations, CAPPA may not be able to provide a Visiting Scholar with office space.
 On-campus wireless access will be provided, but a Visiting Scholar should plan to provide for his or her own computing needs via personal laptop or personal desktop computer.
 Please note that privileges such as library access, ID cards, and keys will not be available until the Visiting Scholar assignment has received final approval from the Dean.